Unique Business Model to tackle Malnutrition

 In contrast to traditional aid and development models that are wholly dependent on public funding or charity donations, VALID Nutrition’s plan consists of a social business model where humanitarian investment and ethical trading creates a viable and self-funding business that both addresses under-nutrition and fosters agricultural and economic development.

-• By sourcing ingredients and producing ready-to-use therapeutic food in local communities, VN provides an additional benefit to the respective economies as well as fostering entrepreneurship – all of which are sustainable.
-VN thus creates a positive economic cycle that maximises synergies and adds value in alleviating poverty and malnutrition at multiple levels of local agricultural supply, manufacturing and distribution.
+By sourcing ingredients and producing ready-to-use therapeutic food in local communities, VALID Nutrition supports the respective economies and fosters entrepreneurship.
+This leads to a positive economic cycle that assists in alleviating poverty and malnutrition at multiple levels.

-• Valid Nutrition’s business model demonstrates that the private sector has the capacity to innovate and deliver products to the poorest of the poor who suffer most from malnutrition.
-Valid Nutrition is also demonstrating to non-governmental organisations and industry that the provision of essential products to the poor can provide the foundations for sustainable and profitable business.
+VALID Nutrition’s business model demonstrates that the private sector has the capacity to innovate and deliver products to the poorest of the poor who suffer most from malnutrition.
+It also demonstrates that the provision of essential products to the poor can provide the foundations for sustainable and profitable business.

 “VALID Nutrition believes that combining humanitarianism and business represents a vision for development that is in tune with the current world economic environment.
 At a time when aid budgets are being cut, ethical business models that generate their own funding longer term and reduce dependence on public finance, are vital.”